top of page

 Week Four

-The female is in the process of becoming fully feathered and her cere has lightened a lot more, presenting with an overall skyblue shade on the lower part of the cere, and with some textured white circular rings right around the nares.
+The female is in the process of becoming fully feathered and her cere has lightened a lot more, presenting with an overall skyblue shade with hints of purple on the lower part of the cere, and with some textured white circular rings right around the nares.

 Mature Female: Part 1